craftedbygc/taxi/_docs/reloading-js.md

 ---

 # Running JS on New Pages
-Taxi allows automatic reload and running of js present on a fetched page during the navigation cycle.
-This is especially useful when working with traditional CMS's such as WordPress or Magento, or if you wanted to split your js if you have a particularly heavy page.
+Taxi can reload and run js present on a fetched page during the navigation cycle.
+This is especially useful when working with traditional CMSs such as WordPress or Magento, or if you wanted to split your js if you have a particularly heavy page.

 It will also parse and execute inline js, allowing you to add data to the `window` object for example.